 Most of the platforms' C-calling conventions are supported - including

 "vararg" functions, as well es C++-"thiscalls" (on some

 platforms), syscalls (on some platforms), and the multitude of calling

 conventions on Windows ("fastcall", "stdcall", etc.) or some

 embedded platforms (e.g. atpcs, eabi, apple, armhf on arm, ...).

-Most of C99's types are supported for setting up a call, however, structure and union support is still missing (we are working on it, though).
+Most of C99's types are supported for setting up a call, however, support for passing structures and unions by value is only partially implemented (currently only for x64 platforms).

-Additionally, dyncall comes with dyncallback, a library for callback support (currently missing on some platforms, but working towards complete support for dyncall 1.0), and dynload, to facilitate portable dynamic library symbol loading and access (only for platforms with dynamic library support).
+Additionally, dyncall comes with dyncallback, a library for callback support, and dynload, to facilitate portable dynamic library symbol loading and access (only for platforms with dynamic library support).

-cells mark complete feature support, as in dyncall and dyncallback.
-Dark green means basic support but lacking features (e.g. dyncall support, but not dyncallback).
+Light green cells mark complete feature support, including passing aggregates (struct, union) by value.
+Dark green means basic support but lacking lesser used features (e.g. no aggregate-by-value support).
 Please note that a green cell (even a light-green one) doesn't imply that all existing calling conventions/features/build tools are supported for that platform (but the most important).